 Age, size, climate, pregnancy, etc., are significant factors to consider because they directly affect your dog’s health and the calories they need to intake.

 It can be unclear how many calories your dog needs to stay healthy and nourished.
 To start, realize that even though doggy food packets you bring home have portion recommendations, it’s not as simple as that.
-The reason being is the calories recommended by the manufacturing company is just a general idea of the calories required by an average healthy dog of any breed.
-These recommendations are not reliable as they do not consider several factors that factors should take into account.
+The reason being is the calories recommended by the manufacturing company are just a general idea of the calories required by an average healthy dog of any breed.
+These recommendations are not reliable as they do not consider several factors.
 For example, age, size, climate, pregnancy, etc. These factors are essential to consider because they directly affect your dog’s health and the calories they need to intake.

 Pet owners need to learn about their dog’s nutritional needs so that they do not become obese or overweight.
-Pet owner’s knowledge can only bring the alarming increase in obesity in canines down if pet owners gain knowledge about the actual number of calories that their dogs require.
+Pet owners’ knowledge can only bring the alarming increase in obesity in canines down if they learn about the actual number of calories their dogs require.
 Before we talk about the steps to determine your dog’s caloric intake, you need first to understand the factors that affect them.

 Factors Affecting Your Dog’s Calorie Requirement

 This might come as a shock to you, but smaller breeds sometimes need more calories than their larger counterparts.
-As the metabolic rate is higher and faster in the smallest species, they need more food and energy.
 One of the biggest reasons for this is that smaller breeds are much more active than larger breeds.
-Thus, the dog’s size is one of the important factors in determining the calories needed by them.
+The metabolic rate is higher and faster in the smallest species, so they need more food and energy.
+Thus, the dog’s size is one of the critical factors in determining the calories needed by them.

 Pregnancy or Lactation

-Female dogs which are pregnant will need more calories than a non-pregnant dog, and it is up to 4-8 times.
+Female pregnant dogs will need more calories than a non-pregnant dog, and it is up to 4-8 times.
 The calories increase by keeping in mind the number of puppies in the womb.
 The increased calories are essential for the development of puppies and the production of milk afterward.

 A calorie is heat; dogs living in colder climates require 2-3 times more food than dogs living in warmer climates.
-This is because dogs in colder climates need more calories to maintain a moderate body temperature as their source of energy is dietary fats.
-Dogs in a warmer climate are already producing enough heat.
+This is because dogs in colder climates need more calories to maintain a moderate body temperature as their energy source is dietary fats.
+Dogs in warmer weather are already producing enough heat.
 Therefore they do not require as many calories.

 Injury or Illness

-Any dog that is injured or fallen prey to any illness requires more nutrients.
-As most of the cells are busy repairing the damaged cell or the organ, extra calories will really help in a situation like this.
+Any injured dog or dog that has fallen prey to any illness requires more nutrients.
+As most cells are busy repairing the damaged cell or the organ, extra calories will help in a situation like this.
 A veterinarian should advise the exact number of calories to be given.